 Our ceremonies follow a basic traditional western and American wedding format of appropriate length for a beach wedding or vow renewal.
 Pretty straight forward and simple.

-- Vow Renewal: Choose this ceremony if you are already married and want to celebrate your marriage of so many years.
+- Vow Renewal: Choose if you are already married and want to celebrate your marriage as a vow renewal.

-- Romantic Hawaiian or Christian Hawaiian accented ceremony: We include Hawaiian elements to give your ceremony a uniquely Hawaiian feel.
-It includes in addition of Hawaiian, a Conch shell blowing (called a "Pu") by the officiate, and Hawaiian theme minister attire wrap or "Kihei" or the minister wearing a Hawaiian lei.
+- Hawaiian accented: We include Hawaiian elements to give your ceremony a uniquely Hawaiian feel including a conch shell blowing (called a "Pu") by the minister, and Hawaiian theme minister attire or wearing of a lei.